SilverC0de/lendsqr-demo-credit/README.md

 # Lendsqr Demo Credit
-Demo Credit is a mobile lending backend system with a wallet functionality
+Demo Credit is a mobile lending backend system with a wallet functionality, lenders will fund their account(deposit), then create loan, so when a borrower comes to request for a loan, the money will be debited from the lender's account and credited to the borrower's account.

 #
 ## ⚡️ Features